+In addition, Section 30107.5 of the Coastal Act, incorporated into the City's Coastal Area Plan (CAP) via Implementation Policy 5, defines ESHA as: "Environmentally sensitive area" means any area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.
 The City's General Plan Objective OSC 1 (protect, preserve and enhance local natural resources and habitats) establishes Policies OSC-1a through OSC-1d of the to provide protection for ESHA within the City.
 The following areas within or adjacent to the Project Site are designated as ESHA by the City (Figure 4.3-4): Monarch butterfly roosts at the Project Site; Buffer Zone; Harbor seal rookery near the Casitas Pier; Onshore areas seaward of the UPRR tracks (Carpinteria Bluffs); Intertidal and nearshore areas (including rocky reefs and kelp beds) near the Project Site, extending up to about 3,000 feet offshore.
 The City's General Plan also states the ESHA overlay designations reflected on the land use plan and resource maps are representative of the general location of known habitat.
-It also states the designations in the land use plan are not definitive and all of the resource areas in the community may not be known.
-Isolated, discontinuous pockets of ESHA are acknowledged and proposed for the same protections as larger contiguous sections of habitat area.
+It also states the designations in the land use plan are not definitive and all of the resource areas in the community may not be known and acknowledges isolated, discontinuous pockets of ESHA are proposed for the same protections as larger contiguous sections of habitat area.
 Therefore, designations on the land use plan and resource maps are to be supplemented with subsequent program and Project level resource study and mapping (City of Carpinteria 2003).
+In other words, areas identified during surveys that exhibit the conditions for the definition of ESHA should receive the same protections as mapped ESHA.